lostmygithubaccount/dasky/README.md

 c = Client(cluster)
 ```

 **Warning**: Currently, the demos in this repository will not run as-is.
 However with little modification, you can replicate them or use with your own data in a ADLS storage account.
+Please follow the instructions below to use the demos in this repo without modification.

+**Warning**: With default subscription quotas, you may not be able to run the notebook as-is.
+Check your subscription's quota in the region and calculate the maximum size cluster you can use.
+The default cluster created in this notebook is about the minimum needed to work with the data very quickly without repartitioning, but smaller clusters will work.
+Do not persist the dataframe on smaller clusters, this will harm performance.

 ## Data overview